INRIA/scikit-learn-mooc/slides/ensemble.md

 ]

 ???
-So now, the second tree refine the first tree.
-The final model is a weighted sum of this first two trees.
+So now, the second tree refines the first tree.
+The final model is a weighted sum of these two trees.

 ---